boazbk/tcs/lec_00_1_math_background.md

 * Given precise _definitions_ of objects, we can state unambiguous and precise _statements_.
 We can then use mathematical _proofs_ to determine whether these statements are true or false.
 * A mathematical proof is not a formal ritual but rather a clear, precise and "bulletproof" argument certifying the truth of a certain statement.
 * Big-$O$ notation is an extremely useful formalism to suppress less significant details and allow us to focus on the high level behavior of quantities of interest.
 * The only way to get comfortable with mathematical notions is to apply them in the contexts of solving problems.
-You should expect to need to go back time and again to the definitions and notation in this lecture as you work through problems in this course.
+You should expect to need to go back time and again to the definitions and notation in this chapter as you work through problems in this course.

 ## Exercises